bidmachine/BidMachine-Android-admob-adapter/README.md

 * [HeaderBidding AdManager implementation](example_ad_manager)

 ## Work with price
-BidMachine supports server-side price rounding.
+BidMachine supports server-side price rounding.<br>
 Contact your manager to set up your own rounding rules.

 ## What's new in last version